hypertokenx/research-notes/ai-evaluation.md

 An agentic system may need to:

-1. interpret the goal;
+1. interpret the goal
-2. plan;
+2. plan
-3. select tools;
+3. select tools
-4. execute actions;
+4. execute actions
-5. inspect intermediate results;
+5. inspect intermediate results
-6. recover from errors;
+6. recover from errors
-7. complete the entire task.
+7. complete the entire task

 METR's task-horizon work measures a related property by estimating how task duration affects successful completion.